AddMorePower/publishing-pipeline/Practical documentation/README.md

 ### No parser plugin is available
 This is the scenario where both YAML and JSON files have to be written by hand.
-In this case, the [documentation](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/basics.html) to write YAML schema files will be helpful and see the section [above](#json-handwriting) to write the content in the JSON file and don't forget to add the `m_def` metadata to link the YAML and JSON files.
+In this case, the [documentation](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/basics.html) to write YAML schema files will be helpful and see the section [above](#json-handwriting) to write the content in the JSON file but this time, use the schema file instead of the NOMAD Metainfo Browser to write the architecture of the metadata.
+Don't forget to add the `m_def` metadata to link the YAML and JSON files.